Jennifer Casolo

 Jennifer Jean Casolo is an American citizen who was arrested on November 26, 1989 by Salvadoran government troops during the "Final Offensive" of the Farabundo Martí National Liberation Front (FMLN) in San Salvador.

-Controversy
+Arrest

 Casolo's arrest was related to some arms allegedly discovered at her rented house.
 An American official noted at the time, "It's a good bust."